oncehapax/qmk_firmware/keyboards/grid600/flash/keymaps/default/readme.md

-# The default keymap for grid
+# The default keymap for grid flash module